The Hope and Transformation in Loss and Change

 A life is way, way bigger than a manner of death.
 It is easy to get caught up and focus on the dramatic ending.
 That is natural.

 While not easy, this is the time to think through the upside.
 How are you better today because of that person or adventure?
-However the end, embrace the totality of the experience.
+However it ended, it's helpful to embrace the totality of an experience.
 Celebrate it all.
 Acknowledge the end but acknowledge all the good way more.
 You may be laying a frail old body to rest but do not forget about the many strong, effective, vibrant years that came before.

 Instead look for and celebrate significance and meaning